Rayhchs/Generative-Adversarial-Spatial-Transformer-Network/README.md

 # Generative-Adversarial-Spatial-Transformer-Network (GASTN)

 [Spatial Transformer Network](https://arxiv.org/pdf/1506.02025.pdf), proposed by Max Jaderberg, Karen Simonyan, Andrew Zisserman and Koray Kavukcuoglu, is used to solve the spatial invariant problem of CNN model.
 In the origin paper, STN is a module which can be inserted anywhere in the network.
-Therefore, this repository consturcts a Generative Adversarial Network using Spatial Transformer Network to detect and orthorify the object from an image.
-In this repo, we use this GASTN to detect and orthorify the license plate of Taiwan from an image.
+Therefore, this repository constructs a Generative Adversarial Network using Spatial Transformer Network to detect and orthorectify the object from an image.
+In this repo, we use this GASTN to detect and orthorectify the license plate of Taiwan from an image.
 However, due to lack of car plate images, this repo only adopts approximately 100 of training data and several testing data.

 ## Spatial Transformer Network